Skip to content

 Specs

-A query string is a part of the URL that starts with ? and can contain one or more query parameters, which are key-value pairs used to convey additional information to the server, usually for customized behavior like filter or search.
+A query string is a part of the URL that starts with ? and can contain one or more query parameters, which are key-value pairs used to convey additional information to the server, usually for customized behavior like filtering or searching.

 URL Object